kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

                                                         new spec.backgroundAudit
 ```

-If you want to skp a policy evaluation, you should set `spec.backgroundAudit`
+If you want to skip a policy evaluation, you should set `spec.backgroundAudit`
 to `false`.

 And if you want to provide more metadata, you can 2 new special annotations: